 - Understand the background context, and substance, of Mill's argument for robust, unfettered, open disagreement

 - Reflect on the proper influence of individual backgrounds and starting points in belief formation

-- Reflect on the proper response to disagreement and diversity of beliefs.
+- Form your own view on the proper (epistemic) response to disagreement and diversity of beliefs.